Alignak-monitoring-contrib/alignak-module-ws/README.rst

     * GET /alignak_map that will return the map and status of all the Alignak running daemons

-    * POST /alignak_command that will return the map and status of all the Alignak running daemons
+    * POST /alignak_command that will notify an external command to the Alignak framework